geoffryan/afterglowpy/README.md

 # Semi-analytic GRB Afterglow models

 A Python module to calculate GRB afterglow light curves and spectra.
 Makes liberal use of [van Eerten & MacFadyen 2010](https://arxiv.org/abs/1006.5125) and [van Eerten 2018](https://arxiv.org/abs/1801.01848).
+This code is under active development.

 ## Attribution